shoemakersknife/TerminallyChatting/README.md

 A terminal-based chat application written in Python.
 I remember having this idea years ago back in middle school but I forgot about it.
 Not completely though, cause years later I dreamt of it as an undergraduate.
 Making this project required gaining knowledge of some networking fundamentals.

-Currently finding a way to connect clients without knowledge of each other's IP addresses. (possibly with some sort of encryption?)
+This is a simple concept meant to engage with networking.

 -Socket programming, threading